 Update Approved: Net Manager, GARS

-To get a copy of this for your records, please copy and paste to a word document and save for your records.
+To get a copy of this for your records, please Click here to download a copy of this script.

 <Note: Items in red between brackets should not be spoken during the net.
 These are used for filling in NCS information or notes to the NCS to pause or do something.>